Recently, someone submitted the following comment to my site:

 For more information and discussion, please consider the following:

 The S&M Feminist: Best of Clarisse Thorn by Clarisse Thorn

 Sex Work: Writings by Women in the Sex Industry edited by Frédérique Delacoste and Priscilla Alexander

 Real Live Nude Girl: Chronicles of Sex-Positive Culture by Carol Queen

-TEDx Video: The Laws that Sex Workers Really Want by Toni Mac, Sex Worker Open University
+TEDx Video: The Laws that Sex Workers Really Want by Juno Mac, Sex Worker Open University